Karten Associates

 $28 plus shipping

-TO ORDER this book, contact my publisher, Dorset House.
+TO ORDER this book in printed or pdf formats, contact my publisher, Dorset House.

 Expectations are impossible to turn off.
 But you can improve your ability to manage them, and thereby dramatically improve your service effectiveness.
 This book takes a serious, lighthearted look (yes, both!) at the impact of expectations, and what you can do to manage them better.